laravel/docs/validation.md

     "accepted" => "The :attribute must be accepted.",

-    // The rest of the validation error messages...
+    // The rest of the validation error messages

 When creating a custom validation rule, you may sometimes need to define custom placeholder replacements for error messages.
 You may do so by creating a custom Validator as described above then making a call to the `replacer` method on the `Validator` facade.
 You may do this within the `boot` method of a [service provider](/docs/{{version}}/providers):